ADJECTIVES

 Dry Drier Driest

-Hungry Hungrier Hungriest
+Hungrier Hungriest

 Hearty Heartier Heartiest.

-(d) Some adjectives of two syllables and adjectives of more than two syllables take more and most with the positive degree to form comparative and superlative degrees.
+adjectives of more than two syllables take more and most

 Examples: